ulince/IRDM17/README.md

 features_antoine2.py - Use the pickle from word2vecAntoine to create the word2vec home made feature (see report)

+AntCombFeatures.py - Concatenate all Antoine's features by columns and form a table

+filter_stTokens.py - Create pickles file of full search term, search term phrases positionally prior and post stop words

+createNounFeat.py - Create the noun features and 'filter' search token based on Weng's case

+nGramFuzzFeat.py - Generate N-gram Fuzzy String feature and Noun Feature

+kamiCombFeatures.py - Generate Kamakshi's features

 ###### Feature Combination

 The code in this folder takes the reslts of the of the feature folder and merge them into one big sparse matrix that can then be used in the model folder to test the different models.

+mergeBigTable.py - Merge all column features into a big table

+formMatrix.py - Form a matrix pickle file using the table generated above to feed into the model

 ###### Model